 MasterCard (MA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the processor of debit and credit card payments had lost 4.54% over the past month, outpacing the Business Services sector's loss of 5.55% and lagging the S&P 500's loss of 0.97% in that time.
+Coming into today, shares of the processor of debit and credit card payments had lost 4.36% in the past month.
+In that same time, the Business Services sector lost 4.6%, while the S&P 500 gained 0.11%.

 MasterCard will be looking to display strength as it nears its next earnings release.
 On that day, MasterCard is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 34.15%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.16 billion, up 25.22% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.16 billion, up 25.22% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for MasterCard.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-MasterCard is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+MasterCard currently has a Zacks Rank of #3 (Hold).

-It is also worth noting that MA currently has a PEG ratio of 1.86.
+Investors should also note that MA has a PEG ratio of 1.99 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-MA's industry had an average PEG ratio of 0.99 as of yesterday's close.
+Financial Transaction Services stocks are, on average, holding a PEG ratio of 1.01 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.